Dinir/obs-audio-filter-guide/guide-en.md

 > **How to set up**
 > 1. Set two thresholds all the way to the left.
-> Slowly drag Close Threshold to right until you see no peak meter movement.
+> Slowly drag Close Threshold to the right until you see no peak meter movement.
 It should show a movement when you talk.
 > 2. Try talking to see where the peak stays after you finished talking.
 > Move Open Threshold to a value around the peak value you saw.
 > Try talking to see if the peak meter goes silent after talking.